 Using brooches with pin backs would be so much easier!

 I love the touch of glam these pillows add to the room.
+If you found this envelope pillow cover tutorial helpful please share it with a friend and/or save it on Pinterest.

 You'll find this project linked to these fabulous link PARTIES.